reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 }
   ```

-Here the test to verify this functionality:
+Here's the test to verify this functionality:
 ```java
 @Test
 void getUserWithMultiplexing() {